-I was born and raised in a village in the Ottawa Valley and have since lived all over Eastern Ontario.
-I received my Bachelor’s degree in Health Studies from Queen’s University, and my Bachelor of Midwifery at the University of British Columbia.
-I practiced Midwifery in British Columbia before deciding to return to my beautiful home province!
+I was born and raised in the Ottawa Valley and have since lived all over Eastern Ontario.
+I received my Bachelor’s degree in Health Studies from Queen’s University and my Bachelor of Midwifery at the University of British Columbia in Vancouver.
+I initially practiced Midwifery in British Columbia before deciding to return to my beautiful home province!

-Throughout my years of Midwifery education, I discovered the transformative power of pregnancy and birth.
-My favourite moments are witnessing parents realize that if they can do that! (grow, sustain and birth a human being), then they can do anything!
-I believe in the ability of pregnant persons to make the very best decisions for themselves, their bodies, their babies and their families.
+Midwifery has taught me about the beauty and transformative power of pregnancy and birth.
+My favourite moments are witnessing parents realize that if they can do that!- grow, sustain and birth a human being- then they can do anything!
+As your Midwife, you can expect me to be calm, compassionate and non-judgemental.

 In my spare time, I like to go camping, garden, and be outside.
 I live with my partner and daughter in a tiny house on wheels.

 Warm greetings, I’m Mianh (rhymes with Brian) and I have been catching babies since 2006.
 I’m so very happy to be back in a rural community where I feel most at home.

 I have spent the past decade working in a wide variety of rural and urban communities in Ontario and in New Zealand (where I received my midwifery education).
 I greatly enjoy becoming a part of the communities I work in, through the special connections that midwifery creates.

 My midwifery approach is to support my clients to give birth on their own terms, with the care and honour every person deserves.